tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

  This version release extends all support from the previous version, 2016-07-01.3.1.
 Additionally, it supports the following capabilities:

-- Support for running a task under a specified user identity.
+- **Run a task under a specified user identity.**

-    You can specify that a task be run under one of the following user identities:
+    A task may now run under one of the following user identities:

     - A user account with a name that you define.
-    - A user account that is created automatically (auto-user).
+    - A user account that is created automatically (the auto-user).
 The auto-user can run as an administrative user or as a non-administrative user, depending on how you specify the elevationLevel property.

+    > [!IMPORTANT]
-    The userIdentity property replaces the runElevated property in requests that add a task or a task collection, and in responses that get information about a task or that list tasks.
+    > The **userIdentity** property replaces the **runElevated** property in requests that add a task or a task collection, and in responses that get information about a task or that list tasks.
+    >
+    >

-- Support for defining user accounts across all nodes in a pool.
-You can run a task under a user account that you define by specifying that user account for the userIdentity property.
+- **Define user accounts across all nodes in a pool.**

+    You can now run a task under a user account that you define by specifying that user account for the **userIdentity** property.

-    You can specify a user account via the userAccounts property in requests to Add Pool.
-The userAccounts property is returned in responses from Get Pool and List Pool.
+    You can specify a user account via the **userAccounts** property in requests to Add Pool.
+The **userAccounts** property is returned in responses from Get Pool and List Pool.

-- Support for requesting an authentication token from the Batch service to provide to a task when it runs.
+- **Request an authentication token from the Batch service to provide to a task when it runs.**

+    The Batch service can now provide an authentication token to a task when it runs.
 The authentication token enables a task to issue requests related to the job to the Batch service, without the Batch account keys.
 Currently the authentication token supports operations on the job only.

-    You can specify the authenticationTokenSettings property in requests that add a task or a collection of tasks.
-The authenticationTokenSettings property is returned in responses that get information about a task or that list tasks.
+    To return the authentication token, specify the **authenticationTokenSettings** property in requests that add a task or a collection of tasks.
+The **authenticationTokenSettings** property is returned in responses that get information about a task or that list tasks.

-- Support for specifying an action to take on a task's dependencies if the task fails.
-You can specify the dependencyAction property on requests that add a task or a task collection.
-The dependencyAction property is returned in responses that get information about a task or that list tasks.
+- **Specify an action to take on a task's dependencies if the task fails.**

+    You can specify the **dependencyAction** property on requests that add a task or a task collection.
+The **dependencyAction** property is returned in responses that get information about a task or that list tasks.

-- Support for deploying nodes in the user's subscription using custom VHDs.
+- **Deploy nodes in the user's subscription using custom VHDs.**

     To deploy nodes in the user's subscription, you must specify when you create your Batch account that pools are to be provisioned in the user subscription, rather than in a subscription managed by the Batch service.
-Then when you add a pool to your Batch account, you can use the osDisk property to specify a reference to a disk image.
+Then when you add a pool to your Batch account, you can use the **osDisk** property to specify a reference to a disk image.

     > [!IMPORTANT]
     > When you create your Batch account, if you specify that pools are to be provisioned in the user subscription, then you must use Azure Active Directory-based authentication for all requests made through that account.
     >
     >

-- Support for Azure Active Directory-based authentication for requests to the Batch service.
+- **Use Azure Active Directory-based authentication for requests to the Batch service.**

+    Azure Active Directory (AAD) is now supported for authenticating calls to the Batch service.

+    If your Batch account is set up to provision pools in the user subscription, then using AAD authentication is required.

 ### Version 2016-07-01.3.1
  This version release extends all support from the previous version, 2016-02-01.3.0.
 Additionally, it supports the following capabilities: